 4. Use insights and data to influence decision-making

 It’s important your People strategy isn’t dreamt up in a meeting room with just your team.
-Ensure stakeholders across the organisation can contribute – including, most importantly, employees.
+Ensure stakeholders across the organization can contribute – including, most importantly, employees.

 Bring important stakeholders with you on a journey: ask them, before you create your strategy, what’s important to them, and be sure to include teams such as IT and Finance.

 That way, when you present your strategy back to senior stakeholders, their teams have played a part in creating it, and it helps them meet their business objectives too.

 5. Allocate your budget

 Once a figure is decided, and you’ve got sign off from the board, there’s no going back.
 You’ll be expected to use that budget and demonstrate a return on investment over the year.

 To help you stick to your strategy as closely as possible, use this opportunity to devise a roadmap.

 Work out when key business events will take place over the next year, from product launches to events, busy periods and quiet periods, then work out when and where to allocate your budget.